Arriving on the App Store this week

 About SwimTune

 SwimTune is an AI swim coach and training platform built for swimmers who want more than a lap counter.
-It combines real-time swim metrics from your Apple Watch — SWOLF, stroke rate, split times, distance per stroke, heart rate zones — with health data like sleep, HRV, and recovery to generate personalized, adaptive training plans.
+It combines real-time swim metrics from your Apple Watch (SWOLF, stroke rate, split times, distance per stroke, heart rate zones, pace per 100m) with health data like sleep, HRV, and resting heart rate to generate personalized, adaptive training plans.
 Every workout is tailored to your skill level (beginner through elite), adjusts based on how your body is recovering, and comes with plain-language coaching that explains the purpose behind every set.
-SwimTune launches on Apple Watch and iPhone in Spring 2026, with Garmin and Google Wear OS integrations planned.
-It is currently accepting beta testers at swimtune.com.